GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 ### Conditional execution of operations

-When **Multiple Query Execution** is enabled, directives `@include` and `@skip` can also be applied to operations, to execute an operation or not depending on the value of the `if` argument, which can receive a dynamic variable.
+When **Multiple Query Execution** is enabled, directives `@include` and `@skip` can also be applied to operations.
+This way, we can execute an operation or not depending on the value of some dynamic variable.

-In the query below, only one of the two operations will be executed, because:
+In the query below, only one of the two operations will be executed:

-- When `$isAdminUser` is `true`
+- `RetrieveContentForAdminUser` is executed only when `$isAdminUser` is `true`
-  - `RetrieveContentForAdminUser` is included
-  - `RetrieveContentForNonAdminUser` is skipped
-- When `$isAdminUser` is `false`
+- `RetrieveContentForNonAdminUser` is executed only when `$isAdminUser` is `false`
-  - `RetrieveContentForAdminUser` is skipped
-  - `RetrieveContentForNonAdminUser` is included

 ```graphql
 query RetrieveContentForAdminUser($postId: ID!)